AyaanKhan0111/MusicStreamingandRecommendationSystem/README.md

 Phase 1: Established an Extract, Transform, Load (ETL) pipeline to extract audio features from the Free Music Archive (FMA) dataset, transform them into numerical formats, and store them in a scalable MongoDB database.

-Phase 2: Utilized Apache Spark to train a music recommendation model, employing ALS algorithm for accurate recommendations.
-The model's performance was evaluated using relevant metrics, and the trained model was saved for future use.
+Phase 2: Utilized Apache Spark to train a music recommendation model, employing K-Means algorithm for accurate recommendations.
+The model's performance was evaluated using Silhouette Score, and the trained model was saved for future use.

 Phase 3: Developed an interactive music streaming web application with a user-friendly interface using Flask.
 Real-time music recommendations were generated using Apache Kafka, leveraging historical playback data to tailor suggestions dynamically.